haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 Fast validation of UTF-8 is not a trivial task, but we intend to employ [`simdjson::validate_utf8`](https://arxiv.org/pdf/2010.03090.pdf) for this task.

-Another important aspect of `text` performance is fusion.We are finalising an `inspection-testing`-based [test suite](https://github.com/haskell/text/pull/337) to check that pipelines, which used to fuse before, are fusing after UTF-8 transition as well.
+Another important aspect of `text` performance is fusion.
+We are finalising an `inspection-testing`-based [test suite](https://github.com/haskell/text/pull/337) to check that pipelines, which used to fuse before, are fusing after UTF-8 transition as well.
 Fusion is incredibly fragile matter: for example, of 100 tests, which fuse in GHC 8.10.4,